E-Krabs/e621-tag-statistics/README.md

 <h3><b>About</b></h3>
 <b>My first data-set thing, im gonna train something on the images...</b><br>
 Also see: <a href="https://github.com/E-Krabs/rule34_json_dump">rule34 version</a>.<br><br>
 Every image on e621 must be tagged with info describing what's in it (characters, artist, etc.).
-Using this information provided via the <a href="https://e621.net/posts.json">e621 API</a>, we can plot the popularity of something in furry media.
+Using this information provided via the <a href="https://e621.net/posts.json">e621 API</a>, we can plot the popularity of something in a danbooru forum.
+I probally could have used a safer image board.

 <h3><b>Fetching Data</b></h3>
 This project fetches data from e621 provided via the <a href="https://e621.net/posts.json">e621 API</a>. <code>fetchall.py</code> collects about ~3mil posts.
 This opperation can take a few hours, because API requests are limited to 2 per second.
 But we make requests only once per second to avoid a 503 (too many requests).
 Every request returns 320 posts.
 The script writes the returned results to a SQLite database for later analysis.